chuckstaburnt/KillAllBindings/README.md

 - Delete .vssscc & vspscc files.
 - Remove source code bindings section from solution files (if present).

+### Download
+If you do not wish to download the source and build it yourself, you can download the latest executable from here: http://chasberndt.com/kab/latest/

 ### Usage
 ````
 KillAllBindings.exe C:\source\code\path\